yannickferenczi/grob/README.md

 Future updates of G.R.O.B include expanding its reach so that other biases are included e.g., racism, sexism, ageism, and gender equality.

+It can also be really useful to implement a replacement function so that users could replace the biased words with their suggested equivalent just by clicking on it.

+In a more educational way, it could also be interesting to add some explanations for each highlighted word on why they are non-inclusive.

 ## **_Deployment_**

 GitHub Repository URL: https://github.com/yannickferenczi/grob